 - User-based conversion rate: 2.24%

-Even so, user-based conversion rate is a better reflection of your true conversion rate than the default session-based conversion rate shown in Google Analytics, as shown in the screenshot below.
-As you can see, in every case, the user-based conversion rate is higher than session-based.
+Even so, user-based conversion rate is a better reflection of your true conversion rate than the default sessions-based conversion rate you’ve been used to in Universal Analytics (shown in the screenshot below).

 Why Do So Many Tools Default to Session-Based Conversion Rate?

-If a user-based conversion rate is more effective than a session-based rate, why do so many tools automatically report on the latter?
+If a user-based conversion rate is more effective than a sessions-based rate, why do so many tools automatically report on the latter?

 The answer: It’s much easier to calculate a conversion rate based on sessions.

-How to Track a User-Based Conversion Rate in Google Analytics
+Finding Your User-Based Conversion Rate in Google Analytics 4

-The Other Common Mistake: Looking at Conversion Rate Too Often
+Other Common Mistakes: Looking at Conversion Rate Too Broadly or Too Often

 Now that you have your user-based conversion rate, it’s tempting to follow its movement on a regular basis — monthly, maybe even weekly or daily.
 But doing so can seriously skew your perspective of how your site is performing.